davidlsharp1/EasyORM/README.md

 This was a learning experience so PR's are welcome.

+### New in version 1.0.2

+I removed confusing QuerySets and QueryParameter objects.
+I like writting SQL, so to me it is simpler to create a model to respresent my SQL results and use the ORM to convert those SQL results into C# objects.

 ## First Steps:
 1. The ORM has a public property called ConnectionString that needs to be set before you can interact with the database.
 ```